llnbn/llnbn/README.md

 ##### 💪🏼 I am currently working and researching on:
 * IoT systems for industry.
 * Autonomous drones.
+* Design and implementation of a RISC-V multipurpose processor on FPGA.
+* Design and implementation of a coprocessor on FPGA for image processing.

 <!--
 ##### I'm learning: